-- Understand your personal family history of colorectal cancer - If you are 50 to 75, you should be screened for colorectal cancer. - If you are 75 to 85, think about your broad health and wellness-related goals (e.g., being able to attend an upcoming family wedding), your personal preferences, and whether you have been screened previously - Give your provider(s) information about your values and preferences and discuss options, tradeoffs, and implications of a decision together. - Ask about whether a patient decision aid is available.
+- Understand your personal family history and risk of colorectal cancer.
+You can find information from the American Cancer society here. - If you are 50 to 75, you should be screened for colorectal cancer. - If you are 75 to 85, think about your broad health and wellness-related goals (e.g., being able to attend an upcoming family wedding), your personal preferences, and whether you have been screened previously - Give your provider(s) information about your values and preferences and discuss options, tradeoffs, and implications of a decision together. - Ask about whether a patient decision aid is available.